fotonick/opencv_java_example_osx/README.md

 This is the Java OpenCV example straight from the [official docs][1], but with pre-compiled libraries and usage instructions for OSX 10.9 (Mavericks).
+It may be useful for others who want to borrow my jar and dylib since they should only depend on OSX system libraries.

 Compile: